NicolasAuersvalt/NicolasAuersvalt/README.md

 <h2> Computer Engineering - UTFPR </h2>

-<p>To begin, one of the reasons why I discovered myself was due to Competitive Programming; it's a way to challenge myself at every moment.
-Furthermore, I really enjoy creating robots (since 2020, when I developed a simple robotic claw in a basic Arduino kit), coding, and enhancing them.
-If you want to see all the projects I've developed, feel free to check them out:</p>
+<p>Hi there!
+I'm Nicolas, a Computer Engineering student at UTFPR.
+I'm passionate about Competitive Programming and Robotics.
+Since 2020, I've been diving into the world of robotics, starting with a simple robotic claw using an Arduino kit, and I've been hooked ever since.
+I love coding and enhancing robots to solve real-world problems.</p>

+<p>If you're curious about my projects, feel free to explore:</p>

 <ul>
   <li>Robotics: <a href="https://github.com/NicolasAuersvalt/projects/tree/main/cpp">GitHub</a></li>
   <li>Arboretum Project: <a href="https://github.com/NicolasAuersvalt/UTFPR/tree/main/1%20Per%C3%ADodo/Lab_Eletr%C3%B4nica/Arboretum">GitHub</a></li>
 </ul>

-<p>You can also find all of my projects on my social media accounts:</p>
+<p>You can also connect with me on social media:</p>

 <ul>
   <li><a href="https://www.instagram.com/nicolasauersvalt/">Instagram - Personal</a></li>